GDSC-CV/recycle_app/README.md

 - **Firebase Cloud Messaging:** Firebase Cloud Messaging was used to send push notifications to users who haven't logged in on that day.
 - **OpenCV:** OpenCV was used for image processing and object recognition, to classify the recyclings from user photos.
 - **Deep Learning:** Deep learning models were used to train the image recognition algorithm for classifying the recyclings.
+- **Kaggle:** Kaggle is a website which we collected recycling images for machine learning from.

 ## Getting Strted